danaesavi/danaesavi.github.io/_publications/2023-07-sheffields-submission-to-the-americasnlp-shared-task-on-machine-translation-into-indigenous-languages.md

 ---
 title: "Sheffield's Submission to the AmericasNLP Shared Task on Machine Translation into Indigenous Languages"
 collection: publications
 permalink: /publication/2023-07-sheffields-submission-to-the-americasnlp-shared-task-on-machine-translation-into-indigenous-languages
 excerpt: 'We describe the University of Sheffield's submission to the AmericasNLP 2023 Shared Task on Machine Translation into Indigenous Languages.
 Our approach consists of extending, training, and ensembling different variations of NLLB-200.
-We achieve the highest average chrF of all the submissions, we rank first in four of the eleven languages, and at least one of our submissions ranks in the top 3 for all languages.
+We achieve the highest average chrF of all the submissions.

 - 📜 [Paper](https://arxiv.org/abs/2306.09830) 🗃️ [Code](https://github.com/edwardgowsmith/americasnlp-2023-sheffield)'

 date: 2023-07-14
-venue: AmericasNLP Workshop co-located with ACL 2023
+venue: 'AmericasNLP Workshop co-located with ACL 2023'
 ---

 **Abstract**